 - a.
 Each organizational program, service, site or department has effective leadership. - b.
 Scope of services of each department is defined. - c.
 Administrative policies and procedures for each department is maintained. - d.
-Departmental leaders are involved in monitoring & surveillance activities and quality improvement.
+Departmental leaders are involved in quality improvement.

 The organization is managed by the leaders in an ethical manner.